-- I.20 The Applicant shall retain a qualified professional engineer to oversee the installation of the stormwater system.
-A stormwater mitigation report shall be submitted to the Board within ten (10) days of the completion of the installation of the stormwater management system.
-Such stormwater mitigation report shall include as-built plans, photographs from installation, and a written summary of the installation of the stormwater management system, as well as stormwater best management practices (porous pavement, rain gardens, and similar elements within the Property). - I.21 The Applicant shall only treat planted areas within resource areas and buffer zones with slow release nitrogen fertilizer once during the initial planting year.
-Application of this fertilizer is not permitted after <before> storm events.
-Lawn fertilizer may only be applied twice per year, once in the Spring and once in the Fall, with the exception of the initial planting year. <other nutrients are advantage, for discussion> - I.22 The application of plant nutrients shall comply with 330 CMR 31.00.
+- I.22 The application of plant nutrients shall comply with 330 CMR 31.00.
 No other herbicides or treatment methods may be utilized on the Property unless approved as part of the approved Invasive Species Management Plan.
-No pesticides or rodenticides shall be used to treat pest management issues within resource areas. herbicides necessary for success subject to mass regs and ConCom, for discussion> - I.23 The application of sand and/or salt within one hundred feet (100') of resource area is prohibited. <discuss alternatives> - I.24 < Removed duplication of Condition I.10.> - I.25 The Applicant shall conduct a thorough catch basin sump cleaning at all protected catch basins at the end of construction of the Project. - I.26 The Applicant shall provide compensatory flood storage as indicated in Condition C.1. - I.27 The Applicant shall submit for review and administrative approval by the Board a restoration plan for the proposed compensatory flood storage area(s) of the Site to mitigate for the negative environmental impacts of the vegetation removal and grading to create the compensatory flood storage area.
-Revegetation of the compensatory flood storage area is recommended that will establish a diverse community of ground cover and native woody species that will establish in all vegetative layers to create a resilient vegetative composition.
+No pesticides or rodenticides shall be used to treat pest management issues within resource areas.
+This shall be a continuing condition in perpetuity that survives the expiration of this permit. - I.23 Except as specifically noted in Condition I.5, the application of sand and / or salt within one hundred feet (100') of resource area is prohibited. - I.24 < This proposed condition has been removed. > - I.25 The Applicant shall conduct a thorough catch basin sump cleaning at all protected catch basins at the end of construction of the Project. - I.26 < This proposed condition has been removed.> - I.27 The Applicant shall submit for review and administrative approval by the Board a restoration plan for the proposed compensatory flood storage area(s) of the Site to mitigate for the negative environmental impacts of the vegetation removal and grading to create the compensatory flood storage area.
+Revegetation of the compensatory flood storage area is recommended that will establish a diverse community of ground cover and native woody species that will establish in all vegetative layers to create a resilient vegetative composition. duplication of C.1.f; confirm before deletion> - I.28 < This proposed condition has been removed. > - I.29 All mitigation plantings and all plantings with resource areas shall be native, noncultivar species, and shall be installed and maintained according to the standards of the American Association of Nurserymen (AAN).
+In the event that the AAN ceases to exist or to issue or maintain relevant standards, such plantings shall be installed and maintained in accordance with standards established by a successor organization, if any, and if there is no successor organization, then a generally acceptable standard setting organization satisfactory to the Conservation Commission.
+This shall be a continuing condition in perpetuity that survives the expiration of this permit

 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 51 of 63
+Page 52 of 64